 All of these services come with a free option!
 Which is fantastic for newbies.

 Tailwind is my go to for Pinterest scheduling and Hootsuite is a scheduler I use for my Facebook Group.
-(You can get a free Tailwind trial and a $15 credit if you sign up with my affiliate link)
+(You can get a free Tailwind trial here).

 The Google suite is fabulous for all my productivity and organization tasks.
 I use Google docs to draft my posts, this way I’m not fussed about formatting until I copy the post to my CMS.